-There’s a huge range of different fitness tools and devices available now, of a wildly varying degree of use and effectiveness.
-Amongst this backdrop of ‘must-have’ gadgets carefully marketed to part the fitness enthusiast from their money in the quest for the next latest and greatest workout tool, sometimes the simpler things get lost.
+There’s a huge range of different fitness tools and devices available these days, of a wildly varying degree of use and effectiveness.
+Amongst this backdrop of ‘must-have’ gadgets carefully marketed to part the fitness enthusiast from their money in their quest for the next latest and greatest workout tool, sometimes the simpler things get lost.

-Despite often having the rather soft image of children jumping rope and singing songs during breaktime at school, Rope Jumping is actually taken pretty seriously by many athletes. it’s a staple part of boxing training for one, and there are actually competitive Rope Jump competitions that are even televised in the US!
+Despite often having the rather soft image of children jumping rope and singing songs during break time at school, Rope Jumping is actually taken pretty seriously by many athletes. it’s a staple part of boxing training for one, and there are actually organised competitive Rope Jump competitions that are even televised in the US!

 Alternatively short bursts of higher speed effort can be included in an interval format, or you can just work at a steady pace for longer durations.
 The repeated bounces are a basic plyometric type action, so they are good for developing repeat dynamic force production, which is very beneficial for squash.
 There are also great balance and coordination benefits to improving your skipping fluency, especially if you haven’t tried it since the playground!

-We have several skipping sessions here on the site, and there are also some excellent skipping based workouts and demonstrations on YouTube – the video here is a great introduction with 23 progressive exercises and footwork patterns to work with: http://www.youtube.com/watch?v=ZX-NdILjBWY
+We have several skipping sessions here on the site, and there are also some excellent skipping based workouts and demonstrations on YouTube – the video here is a great introduction with 23 progressive exercises and footwork patterns to work with.

 I heartily recommend all squash players keep a skipping rope in their bags.
 Skipping is a great addition to any warm-up thanks to its easily progressed intensity and the little room needed, and it is also a great workout in and of itself if you want to get a bit of extra training in and you’re tight for time and space.

 Start improving your fitness with skipping